artificial-scientist-lab/FutureOfAIviaAI/all_models/M8/README.md

 1. Aligns node2vec embeddings using [procrustes method as implemented in SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.orthogonal_procrustes.html), and saves it to `Transformer-xxx/embeddings` folder.

 2. Pre-trains a transformer model to perform "fill in the blank" tasks with sequences of embedding vectors over the years.
 The Dataset object randomly masks 30% of the embedding vectors for this step.
+The model is then saved in `Transformer-xxx/model`.

 3. Samples edges in the graph to create training data for the classifier with `create_training_data_biased`.

 4. Trains a small classifier on top of the pre-trained transformer model.
+Final prediction results on the provided test data is saved in `TransformerClassifier-xxx/`, which is used to calculate AUC.